CrossRef/event-data-percolator/README.md

  - Transform Input Bundle, keeping structure identical
  - For every Action:
      - Collect all of the candidate DOIs and Landing Page URLs
      - Attempt to convert each one into a DOI
+ - Also 5.5: Deduplicate matches that identify the same DOI from the same input but via different candidates.
+E.g. a hyperlinked DOI with the DOI also in the link text.

 ### 6. Create Events and Evidence Record